gceboh/Style2Paints_V3_Turbo/README.md

 - Acceleration 3: Temporarily disable image super-resolution.
 - Adjustable output resolution, so you can find a balance between speed and quality.
 - Support of loading previously saved color hint points.
+- Fix some bugs of the official version.

 # What's new
 [2020.07.22] Patch V2.1: Acceleration: Temporarily disable image super-resolution.